vipickering/vincentp/_drafts/2017-02-15-optimising-my-jekyll-workflow.md

 SASS was created to polyfill things that CSS couldn't (at the time) do.
 Variables, calculations etc. It's a fair assumption to make that anyone reading my blog is in my industry, and therefore not a huge leap to assume they are using a modern browser.
 It seems silly to not embrace modern webstandards and just write CSS.
 SASS is a needless abstraction these days and distances you from writing good code.

 I settled on using [pleeease](http://pleeease.io/) a Post CSS plugin.
 Pleeease allows me to write CSS, but provides an Autoprefixer, file concatenation, minification and comments stripping.
 This gives me the modern tools I usually get without the tooling hassle, but allows me to keep close to my code.
 Since settling on this approach I haven't needed to write SASS in a client project.
-SASS was only ever supposed to be a stopgap, I would question every projects real need to use it moving forward.
-It certainly still has a place in some projects, but is no longer the only way to solve the issues is solves.
+SASS was only ever supposed to be a stopgap for the modern web developer, remember it isn't a web standard, so I would question every projects real need to use it and scrutinise that decision pretty hard.
+It certainly still has a place in some projects, but it is no longer the only way to solve the issues it sets out to remedy.

 I started by writing my own normalise.css file.
 As I mentioned previously, the aim is to write as little code as possible, then not need to add any code at a later date.
 The first step to doing this is to write your own file that resets and normalises elements to suit your own needs.